Mastercard/pkcs11-tools/docs/MANUAL.md

 ## Interfacing with NSS tokens
 NSS has a comprehensive set of mechanisms implemented in software, and given certain conditions, its keystores can be turned into FIPS 140-2 level 2 containers.
 However, there is one API call that is not compliant with the PKCS\#11 standard, it's the call to `C_Initialize`.
 NSS requires to use a supplementary member in the structure passed as an argument, to contain (amongst other things) the location of the NSS database.
-In order to use NSS library, there are two ways to specify where to find the key and cert databases
+`pkcs11-tools` can interface with NSS tokens.
+There are two ways to specify where to find the key and cert databases:
--   either set the `PKCS11NSSDIR` environment variable
+-   either by setting the `PKCS11NSSDIR` environment variable
--   or use the `-m` argument.
+-   or by using the `-m` optional argument.

-The argument value contains the path to the directory where the NSS database is located (where you will find `key3.db`, `cert8.db` and `secmod.db`); It can be prefixed with `sql:` if you are using SQLite-style NSS database (`key4.db`, `cert9.db` and `pkcs11.txt`)
+For both the environment variable and the optional argument, when used, it must contain the path to the directory where the NSS database is located (where you will find `key3.db`, `cert8.db` and `secmod.db`); It can be prefixed with `sql:` if you are using SQLite-style NSS database (`key4.db`, `cert9.db` and `pkcs11.txt`).

 ## Interactive mode
 If not token label or slot index number is specified, then the utility will present a list of slots with token information and ask to choose one.
 Then password entry will happen interactively.